georgedimitriadis/t_sne_bhcuda/README.md

 #T-SNE with CUDA and Barnes Hut (with Python wrapper)

 This is an extension of the C++ t-sne with barnes-hut algorithm written by Laurens van der Maaten.
 The original code can be found here: [lvdmaaten/bhtsne](https://github.com/lvdmaaten/bhtsne/).
-There are four main differences.
+There are five main differences.

 1. The cuda code targets not the actual t-sne code but the part that generates the perplexities.
 More specifically it implements a fast cuda algorithm for calculating euclidean distances.
 That way the most time consuming step in the barnes-hut algorithm (calculating the euclidean distances of sample pairs) becomes much fater.